Cholesterol — a fat-like waxy substance found in all cells — is necessary for the body to function.

 However, if you change your lifestyle significantly, you may be able to go off the medication.
 This might include losing a significant amount of weight or radically changing your diet.

-Regardless, never stop taking your statin without speaking with your doctor first.
+Regardless, never stop taking your meds without first speaking with your doctor.

 Certain foods have been found to help lower cholesterol and the risk of vessel disease: